MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/accessibility-features.md

 For more information, see [Navigation search](navigation-search.md).

 > [!Note]
 > Only top-level pages can be directly navigated to.
-Secondary pages rely on information or context from their parent.
+Secondary pages rely on information or context from their parent page.

 ## Action search for keyboard-only users or for heads-down data entry

 Each action offered on a page is keyboard accessible, via the tab sequence.
-Wwe also offer the ability to execute actions more directly using the action search functionality.
+We also offer the ability to execute actions more directly using the action search functionality.

 ### Example:

-Assume that **Email notification log** in the **Email Notification** section is an action we’d like to execute. (right most section)
+Assume that the **Email notification log** option in the **Email Notification** section is the action you'd like to execute.
+(As shown in the right-most section.)

-The user can execute that action by gaining focus into the Action pane via the shortcut Ctrl+F6, and then tabbing through all of the tabs/actions until the action **Email notification log** has focus.
+A user can execute that action by gaining focus into the Action pane via the shortcut Ctrl+F6, and then tabbing through all of the tabs/actions until the **Email notification log** action has focus.

 ![cid:image002.jpg\@01D35891.76984830](media/f0d78399e7fafcd85ded1cd1e3d34f3c.jpg)

-Or, the user can execute the action more directly.
-From anywhere on the page, the user uses a shortcut to expose the search action: Ctrl + ‘
+The user can also execute the action more directly.
+From anywhere on the page, the user can use a shortcut to expose the search box for actions.
+The shortcut is: Ctrl + ‘

 ![cid:image003.jpg\@01D35891.76984830](media/80f7e8c5ac412fdf2c8a12f7728f135a.jpg)

-The user then types words that describe the action, and the action is made available, and can be directly executed. (in this example we’ve typed any of the words in the actions label… even partial words are accepted)

-Typing “email”, “notific” and “log” all allowed the user to “jump” to the Email notification log functionality.
+The user then types words that describe the action, and the action is made available, and can be directly executed.
+For example, typing *email*, *notific* and “log” all allowed the user to “jump” to the **Email notification log** functionality.

 | [./media/image4.jpeg](./media/image4.jpeg) | [./media/image5.jpeg](./media/image5.jpeg) | [./media/image6.jpeg](./media/image6.jpeg) |
 |--------------------------------------------|--------------------------------------------|--------------------------------------------|

-~   cid:image004.jpg\@01D35891.76984830

-~   cid:image005.jpg\@01D35891.76984830

-~   cid:image006.jpg\@01D35891.76984830

-When complete, the user once again uses the shortcut Ctrl+’ and is returned to the field they were positioned when they executed the action search.
+When complete, the user can once again use the shortcut Ctrl+’ and is returned to the field they were positioned when they executed the action search.

 For more information, see [Action search](action-search.md).